-'''

 Then press the Save ( ) button in the Code Builder window.

-'''

-Now go back to the Origin application window and click the Auton.
+Now go back to the Origin application window and click the Alter button (keyboard shortcut: ALT + F5).

 Origin will again output the text Hello World, but this time, because of the -b switch used with the type command, the text will be presented in a pop-up window.